What We Do

 Research Programs & Facilities

 Software and applications are the primary fields of active research within the Department.
-Ongoing faculty research includes areas such as artificial intelligence, computer audio, computer games, databases, data mining, distributed computing, graphics, image processing, rough sets and theory of computation.
+Ongoing faculty research includes areas such as artificial intelligence, computer audio, computer games, databases, data mining, distributed computing, graphics, image processing, software engineering, rough sets and theory of computation.

 In the last few years, new equipment, or the upgrading of old equipment, has resulted in state of the art research environments within the department.
 Department members also have access to supercomputers via the Laboratory for Computational Discovery at the University of Regina.